ZitaoZeng/CBDA-subsampling/readme.txt

 training set uses the same columns as its validation set.

 ********************
-create-test-data-set
+create_test_data_set
 ********************

-This created a test data set, including a header line, with command line options for specifying the number of rows and number of columns.
+This creates a test data set, including a header line, with command line options for specifying the number of rows and number of columns.

 Each value in a field contains the row number and column number (except for the